United Kingdom during the Turkish War of Independence: The Özdemir expedition

 As the attacks by the British against Erbil and Revandiz increased in January 1922, Mustafa Kemal Pasha ordered a militia unit to be sent to Mosul.
-The General Staff focused on the appointment of a commander who knew the local terrain, tribal relations, traditions, and banditry, and appointed Militia Lieutenant Colonel Şefik Özdemir Bey, who was the commander of the National Forces in Antep, to this position.
-Mustafa Kemal as Speaker of the Ankara government, delivered a personal instruction to Özdemir, ordering him to undertake the mission as a private individual for the sake of legal fiction.
+The General Staff focused on the appointment of a commander who knew the local terrain, tribal relations, traditions, and banditry.
+They appointed Militia Lieutenant Colonel Şefik Özdemir Bey, who was the commander of the National Forces in Antep, to the position.
+Mustafa Kemal, as speaker of the Ankara government, delivered a personal instruction to Özdemir, ordering him to undertake the mission as a private individual for the sake of legal fiction.

-Özdemir Bey was a capable officer, and organized a successful insurgency in the Mosul region.
-Departing from Ankara to Revandiz with a skeleton staff, he hoped to fill his ranks with Turkmen and other tribes loyal to the Turkish administration in the region, and from Tunisian and Algerian soldiers who escaped from the French army in Nizip that took refuge with the Turks. Özdemir arrived in Diyarbakır on 22 April where he met with Al Jazira Front commander Cevat Pasha.
-After some financial problems were resolved, an instruction was given regarding the operation to be carried out by Özdemir Bey.
-Wherever he went, Özdemir immediately organized on behalf of the Ankara government and reestablished order where government wasn't functioning before.
-The detachment reached Revandiz on 22 June 1922, after an arduous journey.
-The detachment entered the town amidst the enthusiastic welcome of the people, festivities were held, the tribes around came to the city and greeted Özdemir and the detachment; Sacrifices were made and prayers were said. Özdemir immediately established an organization in the region and acted in line with the general wishes of the people.
-The Revandizians, who had been without a functioning government for a long time, were delighted with Özdemir as the representative of Mustafa Kemal Pasha, affectionately called him Özdemir Pasha.
+Özdemir Bey organized a successful insurgency in the Mosul region.
+Departing from Ankara to Revandiz with a skeleton staff, he hoped to recruit Turkish and tribal soldiers loyal to the Turkish administration.
+He also sought Tunisian and Algerian soldiers who escaped from the French army in Nizip and took refuge with the Turks. Özdemir arrived in Diyarbakır on 22 April, where he met with Al Jazira Front commander Cevat Pasha.
+The detachment reached Revandiz on 22 June 1922 and was welcomed by the residents.
+Festivities were held, and nearby tribes came to the city to greet Özdemir and the detachment. Özdemir established a government in the region and acted in line with the general wishes of the people.
+The Revandizians, who had been without a functioning government, accepted Özdemir as the representative of Mustafa Kemal Pasha, affectionately calling him Özdemir Pasha.